 - Consult the print subject/topic indexes in the Colorado Revised Statutes; Session Laws; House and Senate Journals; annual Digest of Bills;

-- Check the printed subject indexes and status sheets from 1973 - current, in the Joint Legislative Library,
+- Check the print subject indexes and status sheets from 1973 - current, in the Joint Legislative Library,

 2. Using electronic resources

-- Review source note to find the session law year that enacted or amended the statute.
+- Review the source note to find the session law year that enacted or amended the statute.

 Source: G.L. § 438.
 L. 1881: p.
 100, § 1.
 G.S. § 530.
 L. 01: p.
 144, § 1.
 R.S.
 08: § 1196.
 C.L. § 8672.
 CSA: C. 45, § 15.
 CRS 53: § 35-3-6.
 L. 63: p.
 262, § 1.
 C.R.S.
 1963: § 35-3-6.
 L. 75: Entire section R&RE, p.
 190, § 2, effective April 24.
 L. 80: (3) added, p.
 424.........
 L. 2002: (1), (2), and (4) amended and (5) added, p.
 135, § 1, effective August 7.

 - To determine which bill added or amended the language in question, it may be necessary to look at several Acts in the Session Laws.
 If the statutory section has been amended several times, begin by looking at the latest amendment.
 Work backward through each amendment listed in the source note.
 Stop when you locate the Act in which the language appeared.

 - Consult cross references following the statutory section that indicate that a nonstatutory legislative declaration was included in the act.